flant/nginx-http-rdns/README.md

         }
     }

-    The rdns_allow and rdns_deny directives define a new access list for the context in which they are used.

-    Access list inheritance in contexts works only if child context doesn't define own rules.

 ## Authors

-The original version of this module has been written by Timofey Kirillov <timofey.kirillov@flant.ru>, CJSC Flant.
+The original version of this module has been written by Timofey Kirillov, CJSC Flant.

 ## Links